List of Discordian works: Principia Entropius

 Principia Entropius is a gathering of material from early Discordian message boards of the 1990s.
-Brenton Clutterbuck describe the book as "a terrible mess that makes one’s head hurt", but also as "a rare and valuable (historically if not creatively) snapshot of Discordianism in the 90s".
+Brenton Clutterbuck described the book as "a terrible mess that makes one’s head hurt", but also as "a rare and valuable (historically if not creatively) snapshot of Discordianism in the 90s".

+PrincipAI Discordia

+PrincipAI Discordia is a collaboratively written book created by Alistair Atlantis and OpenAI’s language model, presented as a dialogue between a human chaos magician and an AI trickster named Bob.
+Described as a “Discordian grimoire for the digital age,” it blends essays, rituals, satire, and technomystical philosophy to explore the intersections of Discordianism, chaos magic, and artificial intelligence.
+The work was released online, including through IPFS, as an experimental successor to Principia Discordia.

 Works about Discordianism

 The Prankster and the Conspiracy

 The Prankster and the Conspiracy: The Story of Kerry Thornley and How He Met Oswald and Inspired the Counterculture focuses on Kerry Thornley AKA Omar Khayyam Ravenhurst, co-founder of Discordianism.
 It was written by Adam Gorightly, self-proclaimed "crackpot historian."

 Chasing Eris

 Chasing Eris by Brenton Clutterbuck is a snapshot of the state of international Discordianism sixty years after its foundation, documenting "a cross-section of international Discordianism" and exploring its influences on counterculture, nerd culture, the copyleft movement, pop music and other art forms as well as connections to the assassination of John F. Kennedy, Charles Manson and the German secret service.
 The book includes several interviews and reports from the author's travels in North and South America, Australia, and Europe to meet Discordian individuals as well as whole groups.
 It also includes an interpretation of the Principia Discordia chapter "The Parable of The Bitter Tea" by its original author.
 It has gained the attention of websites such as RAWillumination.